-With longer-term use, some types of birth control (like depo) may take a weeks or months before someone’s period returns to their normal.
+With longer-term use, some types of birth control (like depo) may take weeks or even months before someone’s period returns to their normal.
 They will not be infertile (unable to create a pregnancy), but it may take a little bit of time for their body to fully readjust to not being on birth control.
 However, even if someone has an irregular period, they can still be ovulating; it just means they might not be able to predict when their next period will be.
 Talk with your health care provider or someone at a Teen Clinic to learn more.

 - Will birth control work if you drink, smoke or do drugs?

 Hormonal birth control still works the same in the body when someone is drunk, high or smoking cigarettes.
 With cigarettes, there is an increased risk of heart attack or stroke, especially for people who have been on birth control and smoked for many years.

 If someone is using alcohol or other drugs then they may be more likely to forget to take the pill or throw it up.
 If it isn’t in the body when it needs to be then it can’t help prevent a pregnancy.
 If you’re in Winnipeg, check out Project CHOICES.
 Project Choices is a free program that helps women and girls explore alcohol, sex and birth control.
 This program is based on respect, information and support.
 No one will tell what to do or that you have to change, but they can give you the information you need to make the best choices for your health.